microsoft/accessibility-insights-action/docs/ado-extension-usage.md

 If you want to run multiple Accessibility Insights steps in a single pipeline, you will need to ensure that each step uses a unique `outputArtifactName`.

 Each step also needs a unique output directory on the build agent.
 The task will generate unique output directories for you by default, but if you override `outputDir`, you will need to ensure that it is also unique among all steps.

-## Migrating from version 1 to version 2

-Version 2.x of the extension contains several breaking changes from version 1.x.
-To migrate, you will need to make a few adjustments based on whether your pipeline is defined using a YAML file or the "Classic" Pipelines web interface:

-### Migrating a YAML Pipeline definition

-1. The Accessibility Insights task no longer requires extra Azure DevOps permissions to work
-    - If you previously specified a `repoServiceConnectionName` input, you should remove it.
-If this Service Connection was created solely for use with this pipeline, you should delete it in your Azure DevOps Project's "Service Connections" settings.
-    - If you did not previously specify `repoServiceConnectionName`, it likely means that the default Azure DevOps Build Service account for your Azure DevOps project has been granted the `repo:write` permission for this repository.
-You should audit for this and remove that permission if it is not required by other tasks.
-2. The task inputs related to specifying a "static" site to scan (`siteDir`, `localhostPort`, and `scanUrlRelativePath`) have changed to make it more clear that they are related (and mutually exclusive with `url`).
-    - If you previously specified a `siteDir`, you should:
-        - Rename your existing `siteDir` input to `staticSiteDir`
-        - Rename your existing `localhostPort` input to `staticSitePort` (if specified)
-        - Rename your existing `scanUrlRelativePath` input to `staticSiteUrlRelativePath` (if specified)
-    - If you previously specified _both_ `url` and `siteDir`, you had a misconfiguration - these inputs were mutually exclusive, and the `url` input was being silently ignored.
-Remove the `url` input and follow the instructions above for `siteDir`.
-    - If you previously specified just `url` and not `siteDir`, you should leave the original `url` input as-is
-3. Publishing a pipeline artifact containing scan results is now built into the Accessibility Insights task, instead of being a separate step you must add yourself afterwards
-    - If you previously used a separate `publish` step to upload the `_accessibility-reports` folder, you can delete that `publish` step
-    - If your pipeline is running in OneBranch, or any other environment where individual tasks cannot publish artifacts directly, specify `uploadOutputArtifact: false` to skip the new automatic artifact uploading.
-You can specify `outputDir` to control where the output artifact contents get written to on the build agent
-    - See [Report Artifacts](#report-artifacts) for more details, including how to customize the artifact name
-4. By default, the task now fails if it detects an accessibility failure (unless the failure is a known issue tracked by a [Baseline File](#using-a-baseline-file))
-    - If you previously specified `failOnAccessibilityError: true`, you can remove it (this is now the default behavior)
-    - If you would prefer to keep the old behavior, where accessibility issues are not treated as a task failure, you can add `failOnAccessibilityError: false` (but consider [using a Baseline File](#using-a-baseline-file) instead!)

-### Migrating a "Classic" Pipeline definition

-1. The Accessibility Insights task no longer requires extra Azure DevOps permissions to work
-    - There is no longer an option for "Azure Repos Connection".
-If you previously specified a Service Connection using this option, and that Service Connection was created solely for use with this pipeline, you should delete it in your Azure DevOps Project's "Service Connections" settings.
-    - If you did not previously specify an "Azure Repos Connection", it likely means that the default Azure DevOps Build Service account for your Azure DevOps project has been granted the `repo:write` permission for this repository.
-You should audit for this and remove that permission if it is not required by other tasks.
-2. The options related to specifying which site to scan have moved underneath a new "Hosting Mode" option to make it more clear which ones can be used together.
-    - If you previously specified a "Site Directory", select the "Static Site" Hosting Mode
-        - The "Static Site Directory", "Static Site Port" and "Static Site URL Relative Path" task inputs now appear only when "Static Site" is selected
-    - If you previously specified a "Website URL", select the "Dynamic Site" "Hosting Mode"
-        - The "Dynamic Site URL" option now appears only when "Dynamic Site" is selected
-    - If you previously specified _both_ as "Site Directory" and a "Website URL", you had a misconfiguration - these options were mutually exclusive, and the "Website URL" option was being silently ignored.
-Select "Static Site" Hosting Mode and ignore your old "Website URL" input
-3. Publishing a pipeline artifact containing scan results is now built into the Accessibility Insights task, instead of being a separate step you must add yourself afterwards
-    - If you previously used a separate "Publish" step to upload the `_accessibility-reports` folder, you can delete that "Publish" step
-    - If your pipeline is running in OneBranch, or any other environment where individual tasks cannot publish artifacts directly, uncheck the "Upload Output Artifact" option to skip the new automatic artifact uploading.
-You can specify an "Output Directory" to control where the output artifact contents get written to on the build agent
-    - See [Report Artifacts](#report-artifacts) for more details, including how to customize the artifact name
-4. The "Fail on Accessibility Error" option is now checked by default; when it is checked, the task will fail if it detects an accessibility failure (unless the failure is a known issue tracked by a [Baseline File](#using-a-baseline-file))
-    - If you would prefer to keep the old behavior, where accessibility issues are not treated as a task failure, you can still uncheck this option (but consider [using a Baseline File](#using-a-baseline-file) instead!)
-5. The "Chrome Path" option has moved under a new "Advanced Options" group

 ## Troubleshooting